Amir-Arsalan/Synthesize3DviaDepthOrSil/README.md

 - `singleVPNet`: Set to `1` to trainor or use a pre-trained `SingleVPNet` model
 - `conditional`: Set to `1` for conditional models
 - `silhouetteInput`: Set to `1` to use silhouettes for training/testing
-- `KLD`: The KLD term's gradient coefficient
+- `KLD`: The KLD term's gradient coefficient (smaller values like 10 delivers better reconstructions after training)
 - `experiment`: Set to `0` when you want to train a model and to `1` when you want to use a pre-trained model
 - `fromEpoch`: Set to the epoch number from which you want to load a model and use it for testing (use when `experiment` is set to `1`).
 Set to `0` to use one of the pre-trained models (download from [here](https://www.amazon.com/clouddrive/share/ar4GuXPAPtUBb4NRbjjbrzNB3BLL2On5nD4jYhFbdTi?ref_=cd_ph_share_link_copy))